inside.ewu.edu

 Notes: offered spring quarter.

 Experience in directing and producing short films.
-Topics include scheduling, budgeting, visual storytelling and working with actors.
+Topics include scheduling, budgeting, visual storytelling, and working with actors.
+Companion course to FILM 312L.

 Notes: offered winter quarter.

-The course provides experience in writing the short film.
-Students will learn to develop the visual story through focusing on dramatic structure, character development, scene writing, dialogue and action.
+Provides experience in writing the short film.
+Students learn to develop the visual story through focusing on dramatic structure, character development, scene writing, dialogue, and action.
 Criticism and revision are emphasized.
+Companion course to FILM 321L.

 Notes: offered spring quarter.

-Adapting pre-existing materials, ideas and out-of-copyright literary work into producible short screenplays.
-Narrative problem solving, structure, criticism and revision are central.
+Adapting pre-existing materials, ideas, and out-of-copyright literary work into producible short screenplays.
+Narrative problem solving, structure, criticism, and revision are central.
+Companion course to FILM 322L.

 Satisfies: a university graduation requirement–global studies.